odoe/ds2021-slides/building-apps-with-esm/index.md

 * Ideal for modern web development
 * Supported in evergreen browsers
 * Works with modern build tooling
-    * webpack. rollup, and more
+    * snowpack, webpack, rollup, and more

 ---